edfapay/edfa-pg-flutter-sdk-sample/README.md

   </a>
 </p>

-Expresspay Android SDK was developed and designed with one purpose: to help the Android developers easily integrate the Expresspay API Payment Platform for a specific merchant.
+Expresspay Flutter SDK was developed and designed with one purpose: to help the Flutter developers easily integrate the Expresspay API Payment Platform for a specific merchant.

-The main aspects of the Expresspay Android SDK:
+The main aspects of the Expresspay AndFlutterroid SDK:

 - [Kotlin](https://developer.android.com/kotlin) is the main language
 - [Retrofit](http://square.github.io/retrofit/) is the API machine